Indian Rupee Pauses Decline

 1 min. read

-Despite a $62 billion short forward book and heavy sovereign borrowing of around 30 trillion rupees next fiscal year, RBI reserves remain at a record $725.7 billion, cushioning against volatility.
+Despite challenges such as a $62 billion short forward book and heavy sovereign borrowing of around INR 30 trillion in the next fiscal year, RBI reserves remain at a record $725.7 billion, providing a strong cushion against volatility.